The EBRD’s strong relationship with EU institutions is multi-faceted and extremely wide-ranging.

 The Asia Investment Facility (AIF) supports EBRD activities in Mongolia.
 The EU and the EBRD signed their first agreement under the AIF in 2015.
 The AIF co-finances EBRD projects to support economic diversification by providing access to finance for SMEs in Mongolia, to modernise the solid waste and district heating sector in the capital Ulaanbaatar and to establish flood protection and reduce water loss in the city of Erdenet.

-EBRD has also been actively involved in the External Investment Plan (EIP) which aims to increase the scale and impact of EU external development finance by leveraging private sector investments.
-The EIP includes the new European Fund for Sustainable Development (EFSD), which combines existing blending facilities and a new unfunded budgetary guarantee facility.
+The EBRD has been actively involved in the European Union (EU)’s External Investment Plan (EIP), which aims to increase the scale and impact of EU external development finance by leveraging private-sector investment.
+The EIP includes the new European Fund for Sustainable Development (EFSD), which combines existing blending facilities with a new guarantee facility.

 The European Union is EBRD’s biggest donor in the Western Balkans, with more than €630 million of contributions over the last 5 years.
 These funds are provided through the Western Balkans Investment Framework (WBIF) and on a bilateral basis, to support EBRD’s work in developing the private sector and building sustainable infrastructure in the Western Balkan countries.
 EU funding in the region supports inter alia programmes aiming at increasing the competitiveness of the SME sector and improving their channels of access to finance at both national and regional level.
 In addition, EBRD mobilises these funds to support infrastructure and energy projects of high transition impact.